 The Company is exposed to financial risk related to foreign exchange rates.
 The Company operates in Canada and Mexico and has exposure to financial risk arising from fluctuations in foreign exchange rates.
-The Company expects the majority of its exploration, project development, operating and decommissioning expenditures associated with the Morelos Gold Property to be paid in Mexican pesos and U.S. dollars.
+The Company expects the majority of its exploration, project development, operating and decommissioning expenditures associated with the Morelos Gold Property to be paid in Mexicon pesos and U.S. dollars.

-As at December 31, 2020, the Company had cash and cash equivalents, VAT receivables and accounts payable and accrued liabilities that are denominated in Mexican pesos and in Canadian dollars.
-A 10% appreciation or depreciation of the Mexican peso relative to the U.S. dollar would have resulted in a decrease or increase of \$0.7 in the Company's net income for the year ended December 31, 2020.
-This excludes the impact of the Mexico peso forward contracts.
-A 10% appreciation or depreciation of the Canadian dollar relative to the U.S. dollar would have resulted in a decrease or increase of \$0.1 in the Company's net income for the year ended December 31, 2020.
+As at December 31, 2021, the Company had cash and cash equivalents, VAT receivables and accounts payable and accrued liabilities that are denominated in Mexican pesos and in Canadian dollars.
+A 10% appreciation or depreciation of the Mexican peso relative to the U.S. dollar would have resulted in a decrease or increase of \$0.4 in the Company's net income from the translation of these balances for the year ended December 31, 2021 assuming other variables remain unchanged.
+A 10% appreciation or depreciation of the Canadian dollar relative to the U.S. dollar would have resulted in a decrease or increase of \$0.2 in the Company's net income for the year ended December 31, 2021 assuming other variables resulted in a decrease or increase of \$0.2 in the Company's net income for the year ended December 31, 2021 assuming other variables remain unchanged.

-In the first quarter of 2020, the Company entered into forward contracts for approximately 50% of its estimated Mexico peso expenditures or \$234.0 at a weighted average rate of 19.70 until December 2020.
-In the second quarter, the Company extended the maturity dates of certain currency contracts due to settle in the second quarter of 2020, with a total notional value of \$24.0, to future periods ranging from 7 to 11 months.
-There were \$20.0 of contracts remaining at December 31, 2020 at a weighted average rate of 19.52.
-A 10% appreciation or depreciation of the Mexican peso relative to the U.S. dollar would have resulted in a decrease or increase of \$0.1 in the Company's net income for the year ended December 31, 2020 in relation to the forward contracts.
+In the first quarter of 2020, the Company entered into forward contracts for approximately 50% of its estimated Mexico peso expenditures until December 2020 or \$234.0 at a weighted average exchange rate of 19.70.
+In the second quarter of 2020, the Company extended the maturity dates of certain currency contracts due to settle in the second quarter of 2020, with a total notional value of \$24.0, to future periods ranging from 7 to 11 months.
+There were no contracts remaining at December 31, 2021.